ptcrealitylab/vuforia-webXR/README.md

 ### Use

-When you launch the app, firsts allow camera access, and then point your camera at any of these three Image Targets to load and render their web content:
+When you launch the app, first allow camera access and then point your camera at any of these three Image Targets to load and render their web content.

+Tap on the background to freeze or resume the camera, or tap on web content to interact with it.

 **chips** (renders a 2D image)